 The PAP will write a brief report on the result of its deliberations.
 This will include the outcomes, together with a synopsis of the issues and good practice arising from the proposal.
 Commendations can relate to any aspect of the program design, planning and delivery.
+Annex D.2 provides a template that may be used for recording the approval event and subsequent sign-off of actions taken.
 The report will be presented to the College Council who will make the final decision on recommending or otherwise approval of the program.
 All such decisions are reported to the SC-SPC for their approval before final approval by the University Council.

-The approval event itself may be evaluated by asking all members of the panel for their views using the form on Annex D.
+The approval event itself may be evaluated by asking all members of the panel for their views using the form on Annex D.1